sisinflab/warprec/warprec/recommenders/README.md

     return torch.from_numpy(r).to(self._device)
 ```

-When you implement you model, remember to follow the important step of masking the training interactions and also to convert (if not already) to a tensor, and change the device.
+When implementing your model, remember to mask the training interactions, convert the result to a tensor (if it isn't one already), and move it to the appropriate device.
 And you are done!

 ## 🏋️‍♂️ Trainer